Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

-In this section, we describe the datasets and their preprocessing stage applied in this paper.
-Given the importance of the reproducibility of this paper, we provide a thorough explanation of our experimental setup and a workflow overview, including the neural architectures of the five methods we reproduced and their training.
-Finally, we provide details on the metrics chosen for evaluating and comparing the methods.
-All data and source code used in this paper are either cited to the original reference or made publicly available to facilitate the reproducibility of our work.
-In addition, all trained embedding models are also available so that they can be readily used.
-Further details can be found in ``Data and Software Availability" section of this paper.
+In order to enable reproducibility of this paper, in this section we provide a thorough explanation of our experimental setup and a workflow overview, including a description of the datasets and their preprocessing stage, the neural architectures of the five methods we reproduced and their training.
+Finally, we provide details on the classification and regression stages by which we evaluated the learned molecular embeddings.
+Further details about materials and source code can be found in Section ``Data availability statement".

-\subsection{Datasets}
+\subsection{\textbf{Datasets}}

-Following the steps needed to reproduce the unsupervised techniques, we collected and downloaded the SMILES formulas of approximately 200 million purchasable compounds from ZINC \cite{sterling2015zinc}.
-We conducted a preprocessing stage onto these compounds that consisted of filtering out compounds that did not comply with Lipinski's Rule of 5 \cite{lipinski2004lead}.
+Following the steps needed to reproduce the unsupervised techniques, we collected and downloaded the SMILES formulas of approximately 200 million purchasable compounds from ZINC database \cite{sterling2015zinc}.
+We conducted a preprocessing stage that consisted of filtering out compounds that did not comply with Lipinski's Rule of 5 \cite{lipinski2004lead}.
 We only kept compounds having a molecular weight between $12$ and $600$, heavy atom count between $3$ and $50$ and \textit{cLogP} (partition coefficient octanol/water) value between $-5$ and $7$.
 We also filtered out compounds that presented non-drug-like atoms, such as heavy metals, and removed salts and solvents.
 Finally, we obtained the canonical SMILES formulas for each of the remaining compounds.
 This whole process was carried out using RDKit \cite{landrum2016rdkit}.
-After the preprocessing stage, we randomly selected a subset of 40 million compounds, which were later used to train the unsupervised methods.
+After the preprocessing stage, we randomly selected a subset of 40 million compounds---twice as many compounds as the ones used in the reference papers \cite{jaeger2018mol2vec,ozturk2018novel,xu2017seq2seq}---, which were later used to train the unsupervised methods.